 B = NOT A

-NOT gate can be considered as a module with one input and one output with an internal behaviour of B=!A. See the graphical representation of inverter module below.
+NOT gate can be considered as a module with one input and one output with an internal behavior of B=!A. See the graphical representation of the inverter module below.

 Let us see how we would represent this in Verilog.